DE1-Engineering-Mathematics/module-resources/Matlab_sheets/gettingStarted/Install_basics.md

 # Getting Started with MATLAB
 ## Installation (Windows)
-1. First you need to create a [Mathworks](https://uk.mathworks.com/login) account using your long imperial email (e.g. name.surname21@imperial.ac.uk)
+1. First you need to create a [Mathworks](https://uk.mathworks.com/login) account using your long imperial email (e.g. name.surname21@imperial.ac.uk), Mathworks should recognize that you are from Imperial and grant you the educational license.
-1. Go
+1. Click on your profile
 1.
 1.
 1.